 Understand Your Non-Competition Agreement Before You Sign It

 Our law firm is a leader in employment law in New York and New Jersey.
-Through our work on numerous precedent-setting cases, we have changed the law and improved conditions for employees throughout New Jersey.
+Through our work on numerous significant and precedent-setting cases, we have changed the law and improved conditions for employees throughout New Jersey.

 Negotiating and Reviewing Non-Compete Agreements